thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2017-05-16-ai-biometrics-vr-brain-surveillance.markdown

 title : "Artificial Intelligence, Biometrics, VR and Brain Surveillance"
 ---

-ThoughtWorks Arts is currently seeking an artist/technologist wishing to work on issues surrounding the design, use and implementation of artificial intelligence (AI).
+Thoughtworks Arts is currently seeking an artist/technologist wishing to work on issues surrounding the design, use and implementation of artificial intelligence (AI).
 AI can enhance the human experience, but can also contribute towards amplifying pre-existing social prejudices and biases, thereby restricting the free flow of individuals, communities and entire populations in untold ways.

 View the [open call here](https://thoughtworksarts.io/open-call/2017-implications-of-ai/), and also review [this article from the Directors](https://thoughtworksarts.io/blog/why-we-are-investigating-biases-artificial-intelligence/) explaining our perspective on this critical issue.
 Note that we have designed the call to be open-ended, so as to allow artists to surprise us with their proposals.
 Applications are due by June 8, 2017.